President of Underdog Animal Rescue

 Mollie is the original founder and creator of Underdog.
 She has always been an animal lover and full of passion.
 After fostering many dogs for another Bay Area rescue she knew she had to figure out a way to start her own rescue to allow for the flexibility to save more.
 Mollie adopted her first rescue dog Kate, not long after adopted Claire and later foster failed Olivia.
 Mollie is now married with a step daughter and a little girl of her own!

 Megan has always been a dog lover, she grew up with large breeds and always knew she wanted to rescue a dog as an adult.
-In 2017, her dog, Porter entered her life and sparked her passion for dog rescue!
+In 2017, Porter entered her life and sparked her passion for dog rescue!
 Megan found Porter at an adoption event in Chico, CA. Porter was found on a rural highway and had been in a high kill shelter for a month, she agreed to take him home as a foster and in 24 hours knew he was hers forever.
 Upon moving back to the Bay Area, Megan and her husband, Connor joined the Underdog foster family!
 Porter has become the best foster brother and teacher to the dogs that have come in and out of their home.
-Megan finds fostering the most rewarding experience and truly loves volunteering her time for Underdog!
-She encourages everyone around her to adopt and tries to educate others on the issues of backyard breeding and responsible pet ownership.
+The Lancaster family eventually foster failed one of our success stories, Ember, now Piper!

 Underdog's Professional Dog Mom & Rescuer